TRIQS/triqs/doc/install.rst

 Prerequisite
 ------------

-The TRIQS library relies on a certain number of standard libraries described in the :ref:`list of requirements <requirements>`.
+The TRIQS library relies on a certain number of standard libraries and tools described in the :ref:`list of requirements <requirements>`.
+Beware in particular to the :ref:`C++ compilers<require_cxx_compilers>` and to :ref:`Scientific Python tools<python_install>`.
 Here are instructions to install these necessary libraries on two standard systems:

 .. toctree::